ArnoldDP/OStim-Community-Modlist/README.md

 * Audio

-Every pair of ears and set of headphones is different, audio balance is not preconfigued.
+Every pair of ears and set of headphones is different so audio balance does not come preconfigued.
 You should change this to your liking

 * Display